MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ## Preserving Sort

 In Power Query, you'll often want to sort your data before you perform some other operation.
 For example, if you wanted to sort a sales table by the Store ID and the sale amount, and then you wanted to perform a group, you might expect sort order to be preserved.
-However, due to how operation application works, sort order is not preserved through aggregations or joins.
+Due to how operation application works however, sort order is not preserved through aggregations or joins.

 If you sorted your table, applied an aggregation, and then you tried to apply a distinct to the original sort operation, you might be surprised to find out that you had lost both the first and the second sort.
 In other words, if you had two rows with sales for a single store, and you had them sorted in descending order so that the first row had a greater dollar value than the second, you might find that the second row was preserved when you ran a distinct on the Store ID.